 The following figure displays the activities to be performed on the 3 layers

+(*) System integration is the integration of items to implement the system

 Process Activities

 Planning process

 This process consists in identifying the applicable life cycle and the activities to be performed.
 A first release of the µXAV process definition is provided at the beginning of the project.
 Then this definition may be updated iteratively as necessary.
 The µXAV process definition is accepted through a collective review by the RESSAC project partners.